-- 4 Ton Model: YELLOW wire is connected to Y1 and the WHITE wire is connected to Y2.
-NOTE: For 2nd stage, both Y1 & Y2 (YELLOW & WHITE) should be energized. - 5 Ton Model: WHITE is connected to NC on blower relay.
-YELLOW is connected to Y2.
-For 1st stage only WHITE should be energized.
-NOTE: For 2nd stage, only YELLOW should be energized.
+- 4 Ton Model: White wire is connected to Y1 and the yellow wire is connected to Y2. - 5 Ton Model: Yellow wire is connected to Y1 and the white wire is connected to Y2.

-NOTE: The BLUE wire from the outdoor ECM motor is always common for either speed setting.
+NOTE: The blue wire from the outdoor ECM motor is always common for either speed setting.